 F. Health Information Exchange:

-You have the right to “opt-out” of CRISP by completing and submitting an "Opt-Out" form to CRISP by mail, fax or web-site.
-If you do opt-out, you health information will not be available to be searched by other providers.
-If you opt out, it is possible that a certain amount of your medical information may be retained by CRISP and diagnostic information could be accessed by your doctor.
-You may opt out by contacting CRISP by telephone, fax, e-mail, or website.
+You have the right to “opt-out” of CRISP by completing and submitting an “Opt-Out” form to CRISP by mail, fax or website.
+If you do opt-out, your health information will not be available to be searched by other providers.
+If you opt out, public health reporting and Controlled Dangerous Substances information, as part of the Maryland Prescription Drug Monitoring Program (PCMP), will still be available to providers.
+You may opt out by contacting CRISP by telephone, fax, email or website.